ykumawat/react-this-props-children-web-071717/README.md

 above, much like we nest regular HTML elements.

 ## React.Children
-Since `this.props.children` can have one element, multiple elements or none at all, its value is respectively `undefined`, a single child node, or an array of child nodes.
+Since `this.props.children` can have one element, multiple elements, or none at all, its value is respectively `undefined`, a single child node, or an array of child nodes.
 Sometimes, we want to transform our children before rendering them — for example, to add additional props to every child.
 If we wanted to do that, we'd have to take into account what the possible types of `this.props.children` are.
 For example, if there is only one child, we can't map it.